GMyhf/2025spring-cs201/20250304_week3_OOP_time_complexity.md

 Unfortunately, in the worst case, the split points may not be in the middle and can be very skewed to the left or the right, leaving a very uneven division.
 In this case, sorting a list of *n* items divides into sorting a list of 0 items and a list of n−1 items.
 Then sorting a list of n−1 divides into a list of size 0 and a list of size n−2, and so on.
 The result is an $O(n^2)$ sort with all of the overhead that recursion requires.

-We mentioned earlier that there are different ways to choose the pivot value.
+We mentioned earlier that <mark>there are different ways to choose the pivot value</mark>.
 In particular, we can attempt to alleviate some of the potential for an uneven division by using a technique called **median of three**.
 To choose the pivot value, we will consider the first, the middle, and the last element in the list.
 In our example, those are 54, 77, and 20.
 Now pick the median value, in our case 54, and use it for the pivot value (of course, that was the pivot value we used originally).
 The idea is that in the case where the first item in the list does not belong toward the middle of the list, the median of three will choose a better “middle” value.
 This will be particularly useful when the original list is somewhat sorted to begin with.